bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Because each output of a particular transaction can only be spent once, the outputs of all transactions included in the block chain can be categorized as either :term:`Unspent Transaction Outputs (UTXOs) <UTXO>` or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.

-Ignoring coinbase transactions (described later), if the value of a transaction’s outputs exceed its inputs, the transaction will be rejected—but if the inputs exceed the value of the outputs, any difference in value may be claimed as a :term:`transaction fee <Transaction fee>` by the Bitcoin :term:`miner <Mining>` who creates the block containing that transaction.
+Ignoring coinbase transactions (described later), if the value of a transaction’s outputs exceed its inputs, the transaction will be rejected—but if the inputs exceed the value of the outputs, any difference in value may be claimed as a :term:`transaction fee` by the Bitcoin :term:`miner` who creates the block containing that transaction.
 For example, in the illustration above, each transaction spends 10,000 satoshis fewer than it receives from its combined inputs, effectively paying a 10,000 satoshi transaction fee.

 Proof Of Work
 -------------